Is a 5-year fixed mortgage a good idea?

 Long-term stability – the security of knowing exactly what you’ll pay each month

 For anyone living at the edge of their budget, or those who feel safer not taking the risk of following the ups and downs of inflation and their interest rate, a longer-term fixed rate is a great option.

 If you’re not planning any significant changes soon, like moving house, renovating, or funding a costly situation, five years of knowing where you stand financially helps you stay on budget and bump up your savings.

 Lower interest rates convert to cheaper repayments

-The idea of taking out a fixed-term deal is that you’ll get a deal, and a 5-year fixed rate should be considerably lower than the current standard rate.
+The idea of taking out a fixed-term deal is that you’ll get a preferable, predictable option, and a 5-year fixed rate should be considerably lower than the current standard rate.
 However, the gamble is that the base rate can drop as well as rise.

 Right now, after the financial turmoil the Covid pandemic brought, the war in Ukraine, and the cost of living crisis, interest rates are heading back up after taking a significant dip after the lockdowns of 2020.

 Avoid the fuss of remortgaging

 When your fixed-rate deal ends, you’ll drop back onto the standard variable rate unless you go through the process again to find a new deal.